Debt Management: Which Program is Best for me?

 Those long-term effects do not make the short term relief attractive.
-In fact, the Consumer Financial Protection Bureau (CFPB) encourages consumers to explore other options first, stating debt settlement is risky.
+The Consumer Financial Protection Bureau (CFPB) encourages consumers to explore other options first, stating debt settlement is risky.
 There have been over 330 complaints (mostly fraud and excessive fees) to the CFPB since 2014.

 Chapter 13 bankruptcy is for people who make enough income to repay part or all of their debts, but cannot make immediate payments.
-Meaning, they have the ability to overcome their debt, but not right away.
+Meaning, they can overcome their deficit, but not right away.
 It often includes a settlement plan with a designated time frame to repay debt, generally three to five years.

-If student loans are the majority of your personal debt, don’t consider Chapter 13 bankruptcy.
+If student loans are the majority of your debt, don’t consider Chapter 13 bankruptcy as your debt management plan.
 It’s not an option.
 It only applies to unsecured debt (again, we’re talking about credit cards or personal loans), so long as that debt does not surpass $394,725 (as reported by debt.org).
 It’s an option primarily used by applicants to eliminate unsecured debts while catching up on missed mortgage payments.
 And it almost always results in the debtor having a difficult time borrowing money in the future.
 Be sure to consult a bankruptcy attorney before moving forward with this option.

 No matter what debt management program you choose to try, it’s important to remember that your spending habits also need to change.
 Otherwise, you can easily fall right back into debt.
 Work with a financial planner to go over your current debt and to discuss these (and other) options.
 If a debt management solution is the suggested next step, be sure to give one of our salary-based mortgage consultants a call.